dayanand-g/GreedyGame/README.md

 ## Plugin used:
 1. Fetched API -  http://go-dev.greedygame.com/v3/dummy/report?startDate=2021-05-01&endDate=2021-05-03

-I successfully completed the assignment which was assigned to me, As the pdf mentioned I developed a frontend in Reactjs with redux and I hopefully followed the essential points inside the project  in the above assignment.
+I successfully completed the assignment which was assigned to me, As the pdf mentioned I developed a frontend in Reactjs with redux and I hopefully followed the essential points inside the project as pdf mentioned in the above assignment.

 Solution is hosted in "Vercel"  (    ).